Levels of Organization

 - a variable group

 Notice that all amino acids contain both an acid (the carboxyl group) and a base (the amino group) (amine = “nitrogen-containing”).
 What distinguishes the 20 amino acids from one another is their variable group, which is referred to one another is their variable group, which is referred to as a side chain or an R-group.
-This group can vary in size and can be or , giving each amino acid its unique characteristics.
+This group can vary in size and can be polar or nonpolar, giving each amino acid its unique characteristics.

 The body is able to synthesize most of the amino acids from components of other molecules; however, some cannot be synthesized and have to be consumed in the diet.
 These are known as the essential amino acids.